MarkKremer/laravel-elixir-image/README.md

+*Warning: I just created this extension and I still have to get the little bugs out.*

 # laravel-elixir-image
 A Laravel Elixir image conversion extension using ImageMagick.
 This extension makes it possible to automatically convert your images into various formats such as PNG, JPG and WebP.